-The U.S. Department of Treasury is an executive branch of the federal government that manages national finances.
+The U.S. Department of the Treasury is an executive branch of the federal government that manages national finances.
 It doesn't set fiscal policy since the U.S. Constitution gave that power to Congress.
 Treasury collects taxes through the Internal Revenue Service.
 It funds the U.S. debt through selling Treasury bills, notes, and bonds.
 It also advises the Office of the President on financial, trade, and tax policies.